Evaluate generator quality

 MOSTLY AI generates a Model report for each model in a generator and a Data report for each model when you generate a synthetic dataset.

 The Data report is especially important when you use data augmentation features, such as Rebalancing.
-For example, when you use Rebalancing, the changes in the distribution of the synthetic data will be visible only in the data report.
+For example, when you use Rebalancing, the changes in the distribution of the synthetic data will be visible only in the Data report.
 For more information, see Evaluate synthetic data quality.

 - Correlations